Delport121/Obsidian_Vault/05 - ROS Simulator/Articulated robotics/12) slam_toolbox.md

 Pose: Position and orientation (Equivalent to transform frame)
-# Setting up the SLAM toolbox
+# Setting up the SLAM toolbox and creating a map
 Lets first add the base footprint to `robot_core.xacro`
 ```xacro
 <!-- BASE_FOOTPRINT LINK -->